zetkin/express-zetkin-auth/README.md

 ### `callback(options)`
 This function creates an endpoint suitable for dealing with Zetkin Platform authentication callbacks, i.e. the endpoint to which a user is redirected after successfully logging in, along with the user's RSVP token.
+The callback URL for an application is defined when registering the application.

 The endpoint function initializes the Zetkin SDK `Z` instance, trading in the RSVP token for a valid user API ticket and stores this in a cookie using the